Australia's border towns latest economic casualties of pandemic

 The moves to contain a flare-up of coronavirus cases in Melbourne, home to 4.9 million people, come in the middle of school winter holidays, halting travel plans for thousands of families on both sides of the border.

-The June quarter would normally bring about 1.8 million visitors to the Murray River region, generating about A$1.4 billion ($970 million), Francis said.
+The July-September quarter would normally bring about 1.6 million visitors to the Murray River region, generating about A$1.4 billion ($970 million), Francis said.

 Businesses that suffered a hit from devastating bushfires in January and February and the coronavirus lockdowns in April were just gearing up for the winter season.